ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 **PPTP VPN** allows the same secure tunnel but connects using specialized client software on a user's desktop or dedicated device.
 PPTP VPN is a great solution for users unable to utilize an SSL connection.

-<a name="277"></a>
-## Does the SSL VPN also perform PPTP, IPSEC or other VPN protocols?

-Currently the SSL VPN gateway uses a browser-based SSL VPN plugin or a proprietary client for creating connections.
-We will continue to bring more VPN connectivity options to the private network.
-The SSL VPN was selected for ease of use and compatibility.

 <a name="278"></a>
 ## When I connect to the PPTP VPN, it states "Error 691: Access was denied because the username and/or password is invalid."
 How do I fix this problem?

 All users have the ability to connect to the PPTP VPN, but must have permission to log in through the Customer Portal.
 PPTP VPN permissions are easily verified and updated quickly.
-Refer to [Activate or Deactivate PPTP VPN Access](activated-a-user.html) for more information.
+Refer to [Activate or Deactivate PPTP VPN Access](activate-a-user.html) for more information.

 <a name="1154"></a>
 ## Why am I unable to add additional users for PPTP VPN?